Darguima/FridrichTrainer/README.md

-# Fridich Trainer
+# Fridrich Trainer

-* A ReactNative application that will help you train the Fridich method of the Rubik's Cube.
+* A ReactNative application that will help you train the Fridrich method of the Rubik's Cube.